porismltd/open-standards/docs/techniques.md

 #### Identifiers

 Identifiers normally comprise a base (or stub) web address and an alpha-numeric identifier.
-For example the UK’s Office for National Statistics (ONS) identifier for England is `E92000001`.
+For example the UK's Office for National Statistics (ONS) identifier for England is `E92000001`.
 The base address is `http://statistics.data.gov.uk/id/statistical-geography/`, which denotes the type of item identified – in this case a statistical geography.
 Joining the identifier to the stub creates a Unique Resource Identifier (URI), a globally unique identifier that can be dereferenced over the web, e.g. [`http://statistics.data.gov.uk/id/statistical-geography/E92000001`](http://statistics.data.gov.uk/id/statistical-geography/E92000001).
 This would be assigned to the [`dct:identifier`](http://dublincore.org/documents/dcmi-terms/#terms-identifier) property  .

 Sometimes the base address is removed from identifiers to make data more human readable.
 In such cases an abbreviation for the base address is defined elsewhere as a Compact URI (CURIE), also known as a namespace.
 For example `stat` could be a CURIE for `http://statistics.data.gov.uk/id/statistical-geography/`, so the URI would be expressed as `stat.E92000001`.
 In spreadsheet data, a column heading can be associated with a CURIE to abbreviate URIs given in each row of data.
 Alternatively the base web address and identifiers can be expressed as separate alternate or additional columns.